-Any financial interest in a provider Ofsted inspects or regulates or organisation with which Ofsted contracts.
+Any financial interest in a provider Ofsted inspects or regulates or organisation with which Ofsted contracts or financial interest in an organisation that competes with a provider being inspected.

-Any employment or volunteer work, paid or unpaid, including leadership roles in charities and trusts.
+Any employment or volunteer work, paid or unpaid, including leadership roles in charities and trusts (including multi-academy trusts).